Skip to main content

-GHK-Cu rebuilds tissue from the outside in.
-NAD+ restores cellular energy from the inside out.
-Both are used in anti-aging protocols, but they work on completely different systems.
-This guide explains where each one fits and when it makes sense to use both.
+GHK-Cu rebuilds the structure, skin, collagen, connective tissue, hair.
+NAD+ refuels the metabolism, mitochondrial energy, DNA repair, sirtuin activity.
+Both show up in anti-aging protocols, but they work on completely different systems.
+This guide breaks down where each one fits, which to start with, and when it makes sense to run both.

 GHK-Cu